kactus-io/kactus/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Simply create an issue on the [GitHub Desktop issue tracker](https://github.com/desktop/desktop/issues) and fill out the provided [issue template](../../.github/ISSUE_TEMPLATE.md).
+Simply create an issue on the [Kactus issue tracker](https://github.com/kactus-io/kactus/issues) and fill out the provided [issue template](../../.github/ISSUE_TEMPLATE.md).

 The information we are interested in includes: